ctm/mb2-doc/src/series/2023/wsop-style.md

 the Lucky 7's structure (which included unlimited rebuys up through Level 22).

-[^10]: The way I tried to clean up the mislabled tournaments error caused mb2 to start some players with too few tournament chips, so that tournament does not count toward WSOPS standings, but the (post-BARGE) replacement will.
+[^10]: The way I tried to clean up the mislabeled tournaments error caused mb2 to start some players with too few tournament chips, so that tournament does not count toward WSOPS standings, but the (post-BARGE) replacement did.

 [^11]: The tournament was aborted in the middle.
-I had started a deploy and taken a short nap and something (probably a slow network here at mom's house) caused the deploy to take way too long and I didn't notice it.
-I had forgotten about the deploy when I woke up.
+I had started a deploy and taken a short nap and something caused the deploy to take way too long and I didn't notice it.

-[^7]: Each time a player completely busts (i.e. doesn't rebuy), the player that busts the busted player will be awarded an FM 65 bounty from the prize pool.
+[^7]: An FM 65 bounty from the prize pool was awarded each time a player was completely busted (i.e. was busted and didn't rebuy) from the tournament.
+The bounty was awarded to the player who was considered the "buster".

-[^12]: Although July 29th is a Saturday, this tournament will run at 5pm Pacific, like each of the other three make-up (post-WSOP / post-BARGE) WSOP-Style tournaments.
+[^12]: Although July 29th, 2023 was a Saturday, this tournament ran at 5pm Pacific, like each of the other three make-up (post-WSOP / post-BARGE) WSOP-Style tournaments that immediately preceded it.